craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 > Stealth is used by the 'Hide' Action, and while avoiding traps.
 #### Thievery
 > Thievery is the application of distraction and dexterity in the addition or removal of objects from an area or person without detection.
+> Thievery is used to gather equipment and informaiton
 #### Throwing
 > Throwing is the application of technique and force to propel an object.
 > Throwing is used by some Equipment.